converged-computing/usernetes-tofu-gcp/examples/basic/README.md

 /opt/usernetes/kubeconfig
 ```

-And the moment of truth...
+And the moment of truth (note that I have no reproduced this again, unfortunately)...

 ```bash
 $ kubectl get nodes